virtual-kubelet/systemk/README.md

 EmptyDir/configMap/hostPath and Secret are implemented, all, except hostPath, are backed by a bind-mount.
 The entire filesystem is made available, but read-only, paths declared as volumeMounts are read-only or read-write depending on settings.
 When configMaps and Secrets are mutated the new contents are updated on disk.
+These directories are set up in `/var/run/{emptydirs, secrets, configmaps}`.

-Getting logs also works, but the UI for it could be better; this mostly due to TLS certificates not being generated.
+Retrieving pod logs also works, but setting up TLS is not automated.

 Has been tested on: